Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

 - [Front Door cutover pattern](#front-door-cutover-pattern) is a shared appendix describing the test-then-cut-over flow used by both the iOS and photon deployment procedures.

+## Config file convention

+Each deployment procedure begins by sourcing a config file under `config/`.
+These config files are pre-checked-in for the live deployments — you should only edit them if you are moving to another subscription, changing region, or similar.
+When a procedure says "set up a config file", it is documenting what the file should contain rather than asking you to write it from scratch.
+The deploy scripts assume the config has already been sourced into your shell.

 ## Common prerequisites